AbdallahDiaaEldin/JavaSimplified/README.md

 ## Timeline

-Jul 29 - Started project and added all the basic topics.
+* Jul 29 - Started project and added all the basic topics.

-Sept 5 - Workshop content done, started working on more topics.
+* Sept 5 - Workshop content done, started working on more topics.

-## Things To Work On
+## Features

+*
-1. [x] Add pictures to existing content so it is easier to understand the content in question.
+* [] Add pictures to existing content so it is easier to understand the content in question.
-2. Start working on the 'Loops' section.
+* [] Start working on the 'Loops' section.